So, of all the mediums available to the artist today, why indeed should you learn oil painting?

 Well, just to let you know that there are paintings in existence today that were created tens of thousands of years ago that used ground pigments and oils as a binder.

-These caves were sealed for those thousands of years, with no air, molds, bacteria, or sunlight.
-Once the caves were opened, within 6 months, some paintings were completely destroyed.
 Most are now sealed with air conditioning and limited access in hopes of preserving the images for future generations.

 Our modern day oil paints have now been discovered to have been used in Buddhist Paintings by Indian and Chinese painters in western Afghanistan sometime between the 5th and 9th Century.(3)